The Complete Guide To A Desktop Appraisal

 - Portfolio evaluation: If you’re a bank or investor with tons of real estate on your books, a desktop appraisal can determine the worth of your investment without sending someone out to each property.

-Pros And Cons Of A Desktop Valuation
+Pros And Cons Of Desktop Appraisals

 When it comes to using a desktop appraisal to help buy or sell a home, it goes well beyond the appraiser looking at the floor plan of your house.
-They still must compare against similar properties in your area and write a full, well-reasoned report.
+They still must compare the home against similar properties in your area and write a full, well-reasoned report.

-Pros
+Desktop Appraisal Pros

 There are several advantages to a desktop appraisal, including the following:

-- Cost savings: Because an appraiser doesn’t have to travel to your property and evaluate it, desktop appraisals tend to be cheaper. costing $75 – $200.
+- Cost savings: Because an appraiser doesn’t have to travel to your property and evaluate it, desktop appraisals tend to be cheaper, costing $75 – $200.
 Depending on where you live, a full appraisal might cost $600 or more.

 - Streamlined process: Because there’s no in-person inspection, the appraisal can get done faster and allow you to get to the closing table.